 Wondering if alcohol is off limits with diabetes?
-Most people with diabetes can have a moderate amount of alcohol.
+Many people with diabetes can still have a moderate amount of alcohol.
 Research has shown that there can be some health benefits such as reducing risk for heart disease.
 But, moderation is important.
 If you have any questions about whether alcohol is safe for you, check with your doctor.
 People with diabetes should follow the same guidelines as those without diabetes if they choose to drink:

 - Women should have no more than 1 drink per day.

 - Men should have no more than 2 drinks per day.

 *One drink is equal to a 12 oz beer, 5 oz glass of wine or 1 ½ oz distilled spirits (vodka, whiskey, gin, etc.).

 - If you have diabetes, practice caution when drinking.
 Do not drink on an empty stomach or when your blood glucose is low.

 - If you choose to drink, follow the guidelines above and have it with food.
 This is especially important for those on insulin and diabetes pills such as sulfonylureas and meglitinides (Prandin), which lower blood glucose by making more insulin.

 - Do not skip a meal if you are planning on drinking.
 (If you use carbohydrate counting to plan meals, do not count alcohol in your plan as a carbohydrate choice.)

 - Wear an I.D. that notes you have diabetes.